jonkarrer/titanic_classifier/README.md

 [Train - Epoch 9] Loss 1.087 | Accuracy 67.043 %
 *** [Validate - Epoch 9] Loss 0.680 | Accuracy 72.222 %
 ```

+## Submission

+The model is now ready to be submitted.
+We run the Kaggle test csv through our model and submit our predictions.
+We got an official score of 0.64832.
+Not wonderful, but it was a great challenge.

+### Further Improvements

+We used the most basic and lightly correlated information that was easy to digest in rust.
+The important part of this project was to learn how to build a neural network in rust, from scratch, with a custom training loop.
+But if we were to go for Gold, here's what we could do:

+- Work on the dataset more.
+We could have created synthetic features with feature engineering.
+Experimenting with the data is always helpful for improving results.
+- Batches could have been created, with some shuffling and other modifications.